 We will be continuing our focus on Communication and Language development with our Ladybirds children as this is vital for all areas of learning, staff will be supporting all levels of communication by using lanyards and pictures which will support the children with their understanding.
 If you would like more information on this type of communication and how it will support your child, please speak to a member of staff.
 Resources can be downloaded from www.sparklebox.co.uk.

-The next Celebrations are from March onwards, these will be spring, this will include St David’s day, St Patrick’s day, Mother’s day, Easter and St Georges day which the children will be encouraged to join in with different arts and crafts activities and food tasting experiences.
+The next Celebrations are from February onwards, these will be spring, this will include, Pancake Day, St David’s day, St Patrick’s day, Mother’s Day, Easter and St Georges day which the children will be encouraged to join in with different arts and crafts activities and food tasting experiences.

 Nursery’s Home Library Information